nasa/Transform-to-Open-Science/Open_Science_Cookbook/Promote_open_science.md

 # Promote Open Science
 *How to get started with open science and involved with TOPS.*
+Are you just beginning your open science journey?
+Perhaps you have only just begun to post your code or data online, share your pre-prints, or share your null hypothesis as part of your grant application?
+Or perhaps you are exploring science communication on a personal blog, or are taking a critical look at the diversity in your lab or research group and actively imagining how to make it more inclusive.
+Or perhaps all of this is new to you, and you are looking for a guidebook to put you on the right track.

 ## For the Individual Contributor
 My research team, lab or organization is not ready for open science but I want to adopt open science principles.
 How do I get started?